-If one of your reps has to take over for someone else, you don’t want to lose a deal because no-one knows who they should get in touch with.
+If one of your sales reps has to take over someone else’s activities, you don’t want to lose a deal because nobody knows who they should get in touch with.
 Who’s your point of contact?
 Are there multiple contacts?
 Have you confirmed you’re talking to the right person, or is there someone else at the company who’d be in a better position to deal with you?

 The sales stage helps you to easily identify where prospects are in the buying journey.

-What stages will you need for your business?
-By now you’ve reviewed your sales process with your team (see above) and are acutely aware of the individual steps reps go through to close a deal.
+What deal stages will you need for your business?
+By now you’ve reviewed your sales process and workflows with your team (see above) and are acutely aware of the individual steps reps go through to close a deal.

 Many of these are straightforward, such as booking a call or sending a proposal.
 Other steps may be more complex and need further clarification.
-For example, contacting a lead may involve multiple touchpoints across different platforms and qualifying a lead may require weighing several factors.
+For example, contacting a lead may involve multiple touchpoints across different platforms (e.g. social media channels like LinkedIn or email), and qualifying a lead may require weighing several factors.